How to List All User Accounts on a Windows System Using PowerShell

 $Users[0] | Select *

-It is an essential part of data security to be able to understand what your users have permissions to have what they are doing with your critical files and folders.
-In order to do this in a way that isn’t too time consuming or manual, you’ll need a data security solution like Lepide Data Security Platform, Try it for free today!
+It is an essential part of data security to be able to understand what your users have permissions to and what they are doing with your critical files and folders.
+To do this in a straightforward way, you’ll need a data security solution like Lepide Auditor for Active Directory, Try it for free today!

 x